-We have partnered with University of Delaware and the University of Maryland to offer a dual-degree approach that you can complete in five years.
+We have partnered with the University of Maryland to offer a dual-degree approach that you can complete in five years.
 This approach allows you to enjoy the full benefit of a liberal arts experience while fulfilling the prerequisites for entrance into one of these top nursing schools.

 The first three years are spent here, where nursing students typically major in biology or psychology.
 Both nursing programs recommend that you participate in a nursing internship program.

 Some students elect to complete the bachelor’s degree at Washington College before admission to nursing school.
 The prerequisites for nursing schools differ slightly for these students, who may then complete the BS or MS in nursing.

 Now a nursing coordinator at a Washington, D.C., clinic for people who lack health care options, Lauren Myers-Bromwell ’09 says her undergraduate education combined with two years in the Peace Corps laid the foundation for her career.

 Francesca DiPaula ’15, a biology major in the 3:2 nursing program, is one of five Washington College juniors applying to the University of Maryland School of Nursing this spring.